ngchihuan/LightPyCL/README.md

 Installing instructions for PyOpenCL can be found [here](http://wiki.tiker.net/PyOpenCL/Installation/Linux).
 2. [dxfwrite](https://pypi.python.org/pypi/dxfwrite/) for 3D geometry output.
 3. python-numpy and python-matplotlib.
-4. Some DXF viewer (like [g3dviewer](http://automagically.de/g3dviewer/) or [gCAD3D](http://www.gcad3d.org/)).
+4. Some DXF viewer (like [g3dviewer](http://automagically.de/g3dviewer/) or [gCAD3D](http://www.gcad3d.org/)) to view saved geometry and traced scenes.

 ## Usage

 To get LightPyCL to run you need to setup your light sources and optical elements.
-Additionally you can setup surfaces that terminate rays or surfaces that terminate rays and measure their intensity.
+Additionally you can setup surfaces that terminate rays that don't need to be traced further or surfaces that terminate rays and measure their intensity simultaneously in order to measure directional characteristics.

-Some examples are included in the repo to help you get started.
+Some examples are included in the repository to help you get started.

 ### Light sources